irfan44/irfan44/README.md

 ### Hi, I'm Irfan!

-#### Frontend Engineer | Software Engineering Student
+#### Frontend Engineer

 ✨ About me

-A software engineering student who have a lot of passion in technology and web development.
-I mainly learn about frontend development using React & NextJS.
-I also regularly use cloud platform such as AWS, Azure & GCP and have experience in using Kubernetes & Red Hat Openshift.
-Other than technology, i have a lot of interest in economics and investing.
+A software engineering graduate who have a lot of passion in web development, especially frontend development using React, NextJS, and Angular, with special interest in the banking or finance related industry

-🌱 I’m currently learning **React, NextJS, and Typescript**
+🌱 I’m currently learning **React, NextJS, Angular and Typescript**

 👨‍💻 All of my projects are available at [irfannm.dev/projects](https://irfannm.dev/projects)